 Going to the town like that, even without interacting with any of them directly, she saw the social currents.
 She noticed who hung with who, who went where, and what sorts of problems or privileges people seemed to have.
 For many, she made up her own names and elaborate stories.
 And always kept asking herself – do I find this person promising enough to make me actually stand up and go introduce myself to them?
 Just like that?

-Eysin saw many people she would have loved to go introduce herself to – but she didn’t really know how.
+Eysin saw many people she would have loved to go introduce herself to – but she didn’t know how to.
 How can I step up out of the blue?
 A leap, a free fall – I don’t know if I can do something like that.
 So, outside the preparation training for the Pits and trying to see what can be done with the Titan – she kept to herself and often found herself in the company of someone that was not her friend – the bartender.
 The Keep.

 Daegan often met some people in town – some of them may have been from Gladiators, but many of them didn’t even seem to have zerks on them.
 Sometimes Denea was hanging with them.
 Daegan and Denea obviously had had a romantic issue between them, and after Eysin had forwarded Denea’s drunken message to Daegan, their things may have had picked up again.

-A part of Eysin did wonder what all this was about, but she had shut all her ways into their ordeals when right after relaying the message to Daegan she added, “I don’t really care about any of this, so I would like you to not use me to send a message back to her.
+A part of Eysin did wonder what all this was about, but she had shut all her ways into their ordeals when right after relaying the message to Daegan she added, “I don’t care about any of this, so I would like you to not use me to send a message back to her.
 And I won’t be taking any more of her messages to you, either.
 Sort it out on your own.”

 She drinks a slightly bitter, orange drink – one of the cocktails she will not have a second of, and confessed this to the bartender, “it annoyed me… It annoyed me because I have never had a situation like that – and it feels that because I haven’t – I have missed out on something amazing.”